Table of Contents

 - Tidal Volume (TV):

-- Air inspired or expired during normal respiration.
+- Volume of air inspired or expired during normal breathing.

 - About 500 mL.